Claiming a benefit under the special rules

 Once it receives confirmation, you’ll be put in the ‘support group’ of claimants (which means you will be paid a higher rate of ESA and will not have to meet work-related responsibilities to keep getting the benefit in full).
 You can be paid from the date of your claim (without having to go unpaid during the first seven days, known as waiting days).

-Universal Credit cannot normally be paid for the first seven days of your claim: the ‘waiting period’.
-If you’re living with a terminal illness and your death ‘can reasonably be expected’ within the next six months, this waiting period will not apply.
+Universal Credit usually starts being paid arund six weeks after you've applied for it.
+If you’re living with a terminal illness and your death ‘can reasonably be expected’ within the next six months, you'll get your first payment one week earlier.
 Furthermore, you will not have to meet work-related requirements (such as attending work-focused interviews) to keep getting Universal Credit in full.
 Your Universal Credit will be paid at a higher rate, as a ‘work capability amount’ will be included in your award.

 Print this page